wp-plugins/media-library-custom-fields/trunk/readme.txt

 == Changelog ==
+= 1.0.2 =
+* Fixed: Notice - has_cap was called with an argument that is deprecated.
+* Added: Delete plugin options on uninstall.

+= 1.0.1 =
+* Fixed readme.txt.

 = 1.0.0 =
 * First version.

-= 1.0.1 =
-* Fixed readme.txt.

 == Translations ==

 * English - default, always included
 * Polish - Polski

 *Note:* Please contribute your language to the plugin to make it even more useful.
-For translating we recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/).
+For translating, we recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/).